Updated on February 11 , 2020 from the original “A basic intro to Quantum UX and XCI in User Experience.”

 Definition of Quantum UX (or QUX)

 First of all, the best way to understand the concept is to define it.
-A definition (not final) is as follows:Quantum UX is a paradigm applicable to the science of user experience that is based on overlapping, multiform and multidimensional experiences.
+A definition (not final) is as follows:Quantum UX is a paradigm applicable to the science of user experience based on overlapping, multiform, and multidimensional experiences.
 Click To Tweet